aberman102/NBA-Draft-Player-Success-Predictor/README.md

 1) Our model is currently built off of the draft classes between 1985 and 2000, we still dont know if it continues it's predictive strength after the year 2000.

-2) Extend predictions to players who are outside the NCAA, am I able to create a model that can predict the success of international prospects?
+2) Extend prediction's to players who are outside the NCAA, am I able to create a model that can predict the success of international prospects?